-We’ve rounded up a solid group of 25 fringe bang reference photos for you to browse through, below and included tips from Streicher and fellow stylist Alisha Leela of Bob + Paige Salon in Toronto.
+We’ve rounded up a solid group of 25 fringe bang photos for you to browse through, with expert tips from Streicher and Leela on how to achieve the look.

 Alexa Chung has always had bangs to lust over.
 Here, she lets a side part naturally peek through her fringe.
 If this isn't a natural occurrence for you, you can assist your fringe by placing it in the desired position with no-crease clips while wet.
 We like Harry Josh Pro Tools Pro Makeup & Wave Setting Clips ($18).

 Sophia Amoruso traded in her famous micro-bangs for a bit of a (semi) longer fringe.
 For a similar look, Leela says to ensure the cut and length of fringe frames your face well.
 "The best cut with a fringe is something that harmoniously blends the cut and fringe together," she says.
 "Stay away from solely asking for a fringe without cutting the rest of the hair, as the stylist will not have the opportunity to marry the two."

 As if this texture wasn’t already something we’d want to replicate on its own, the addition of these long textured bangs on Carey Mulligan have us swooning, too.

 To help set your bangs, use a wet texture product like surf spray, pin your bangs in the desired position with no crease clips, and very lightly blow-dry with a diffuser.

 Kirsten Dunst wears her long fringe split down the middle, cascading down gradually into her face-framing layers.
 Check out our guide on how to cut your own hair for a slide-cutting technique that can help you get face-framing layers from the comfort of your home.

 A long fringe looks great with this mod-inspired, half-up half-down ‘do on Bryce Dallas Howard.
 When you go see your stylist and request a fringe like the one seen here, be sure to wear your hair in its natural state (or, if you’re someone who under no circumstances will leave the house without straightening or blow-drying your hair, then so be it).
 Point being, you want your stylist to see you as you always are.